-There are several resources that will help you with running speed, endurance, push-ups, sit-ups, and pull-ups but here is a comprehensive answer to the age-old question - What do I need to do to prepare for Boot Camp?
-This column is a one-stop shop for information on training for many of the physical events that occur during Boot Camp.
+There are several resources that will help you with running speed, endurance, push-ups, sit-ups and pull-ups, but here is a comprehensive answer to an age-old question.
+What do I need to do to prepare for boot camp?
+This column is a one-stop shop for information on training for many of the physical events that occur during boot camp.

 Here is the question:

 "I am currently planning on enlisting with the Army National Guard here in a matter of weeks.
 I will not attend basic until next year because I am still in school (age 17, junior.)
 Do you have any tips that I can use to increase my run endurance, time, etc., along with upper-body strength to better my PFT score?"